egch/azure-az104-flashcards/networking.md

 ### Resources
 [Azure Point-to-Site VPN with Certificate Based Authentication](https://www.youtube.com/watch?v=Yshpo6V1qUQ&t=1s)

 ## Site-to-Site VPN Connection
 Azure VPN gateways provide cross-premises connectivity between customer premises and Azure.

 Site-to-site VPN gateway connection from your on-premises network to the VNet.

+### To modify the gateway IP address for a local network gateway
+If the VPN device that you want to connect to has changed its public IP address, you need to modify the **local network gateway** to reflect that change. :bangbang:

 ## Azure Virtual WAN
 1. Create Virtual WAN from marketplace